 Major facilities include ultrafast laser and terahertz systems at the Center for Terahertz Research and semiconductor processing, broadband and laser spectroscopy facilities at the Future Chips Constellation.
 Other individual faculty capabilities include linear and nonlinear optical absorption, luminescence, Raman and Brillouin scattering, and various modulation spectroscopies.

-The nature and structure of matter and energy remains one of nature’s research frontiers.
-Our faculty members are engaged in experimental studies of the fundamental interactions of matter at sub-femtometer distances.
-This includes a search for neutrino oscillations using a nuclear reactor complex in China.
-We are also engaged in searches for new forms of matter and tests of the strong and weak interactions, using the CLEO/CESR facility at Cornell University.
+The nature and structure of matter and energy remains one of man’s research frontiers.
+Our faculty are engaged in experimental and theoretical studies of the fundamental interactions of matter at sub-femtometer distances.
+This includes a search for neutrino oscillations using a nuclear reactor complex in China, and R&D for a future long baseline neutrino experiment between FermiLab and the DUSEL facility in South Dakota.
 In addition, we have a longstanding program of experiments at the Thomas Jefferson National Accelerator Facility (JLab), examining the properties of the proton and its excited states.
 The theoretical high energy physics research program focuses on aspects of physical interactions beyond the Standard Model.
-This includes investigations of supersymmetric and composite matter using lattice field theory techniques, gauge-gravity dualities in string theory, as well as more standard particle theory approaches.
-There is a long-standing interest in string compactifications and work continues actively in this field.
+This includes investigations of new strong dynamics using lattice simulations and gauge-gravity dualities, with applications to supersymmetric and walking technicolor models.

 Undergraduate students begin with core curriculum courses that teach basic scientific principles and develop skills in problem solving, scientific thinking, and clear oral and written expression.
 Students also choose from a broad range of advanced courses in the Department of Physics, Applied Physics, and Astronomy and in other science and engineering departments depending upon their individual career goals.